-- 2008.
-Reparations to Africa.
-Philadelphia: University of Pennsylvania Press.
+- Anthony P. Lombardo 2008 Philadelphia: University of Pennsylvania Press

 - 2008.
 Co-Editor, Economic Rights in Canada and the United States (2006): named a notable book for 2008 by the United States Human Rights Network.